-Among fans, the Deep Space Nine episode “Move Along Home” is divisive.
+Among fans, the Star Trek: Deep Space Nine episode “Move Along Home” is divisive.
 You either make fun of it, love it, or love to make fun of it.
 While I’m one of those fans that genuinely loves the episode, I still admit it is goofy.
-There’s the slightly silly premise itself, which has the crew getting stuck inside a game as part of a first contact diplomatic mission gone wrong.
+There’s the slightly silly premise itself — the crew gets stuck inside a game as part of a first contact diplomatic mission gone wrong.
 And then there’s the odd game of hopscotch, Allamaraine, and Dr. Julian Bashir attempting to “wake himself” from what he initially thinks is a nightmare by screaming his head off, among other things.

 Kira hasn’t been brought up like the others with that trademark Starfleet curiosity and optimism.
 For Kira, it’s more likely the Wadi mean them harm than that they’re simply playing a game.
 In Kira’s mind, they’ve been abducted, not invited to participate.
 Every moment in the game isn’t an opportunity to make a hypothesis or attempt to solve a puzzle, it's an opportunity to find an exit.
 While Sisko, Dax, and Bashir’s curiosity enables the group to move forward, Kira’s fear is a reminder to the others that keeps them aware of the stakes.

 When the group reaches a hopscotch playing girl, Kira tries passing through the room first.
 She ignores the rules of the game, attempting to find the quickest way out.
 When her attempt has her running into a forcefield, Kira stands back, silent, as Dax, Bashir, and Sisko step in to figure out what they have to do in order to cross the room safely through trial and error.
 Kira says, “Rhymes and riddles and mazes.
 What’s the logic behind all this?
 What do they want from us?”
 Kira repeats this last question throughout the episode, always with frustration.
 It’s not that she disagrees with the others that this isn’t a game, but she’s unwilling to accept that fact.
 How could being abducted and forced to contend with a set of unknown tests and dangers have no larger purpose other than as entertainment for the Wadi?

 In the room filled with Wadi at a party, Sisko, Dax, and Bashir quietly enter and observe, attempting to determine what this new challenge consists of while Kira loses her cool completely.
-She’s frightened and feeling threatened, but disguising it as she often does with anger.
-Kira tries getting the attention of a few of the Wadi, and when they simply ignore her she decides things have gone far enough.
+She’s frightened and threatened, but disguises it as she often does with anger.
+Kira tries getting the attention of a few of the Wadi, and when they simply ignore her, she decides things have gone far enough.
 She picks up one of the trays laden with party foods and throws it to the floor with a clatter before exploding.
 “Will someone please tell me what’s going on around here.
 Why are you doing this to us?
 What is wrong with you people?”
 The Wadi only laugh in the face of Kira’s rage.
 Losing her cool though draws the others back into seeing the cruelty in the game.
 Kira’s rage can’t mask her genuine fear forever, either.
-When the choking gas begins flooding the room Sisko grows angry with Falow for failing to help, and Kira tells him, “You’re hurting us, can’t you see that?”
+When the choking gas begins flooding the room, Sisko grows angry with Falow for failing to help, and Kira tells him, “You’re hurting us, can’t you see that?”
 Making people afraid and causing them to suffer isn’t a game to Kira, and it's not to the others either.

 Once past the room, Bashir and Kira have a conversation in the maze of hallways.
 Bashir says, “Isn’t it simply a matter of figuring out how to win this game?”
 Kira replies, “Simply?
 I don’t think we have any other choice.”
 Kira says a moment later, ”We’re playing for our lives here, Doctor.
 I don’t think you’re taking this very seriously.”
 Bashir responds, saying, “On the contrary, Major.
 I find the stakes to be highly motivating.”

 What “Move Along Home” shows us again is that the Starfleet outlook isn’t the only valid perspective.
-Sisko, Dax, and Bashir’s scientific reasoning and their curiosity, their ability to set aside initial assumptions and remain open to other possibilities even when thrust into a threatening situation, is as valuable as Kira’s instinct to protect herself, to evaluate threats, and to be critical of those that treat life and death lightly, as though it were a game.
+Sisko, Dax, and Bashir’s scientific reasoning, their curiosity, and their ability to set aside initial assumptions and remain open to other possibilities even when thrust into a threatening situation, is as valuable as Kira’s instinct to protect herself, to evaluate threats, and to be critical of those that treat life and death lightly, as though it were a game.

-So yes, “Move Along Home” remains one of Deep Space Nine’s goofiest episodes, but I continue to think of it affectionately for what it shows us about Kira and the Starfleet crew and for what it teaches about the value of curiosity and fear, eventually concluding that both are useful.
+So yes, “Move Along Home” remains one of Deep Space Nine’s goofiest episodes, but I continue to think of it affectionately for what it shows us about Kira and the Starfleet crew, and for what it teaches about the value of curiosity and fear, eventually concluding that both are useful.

 Maria Bur (she/her) is a freelance writer based in the Midwest writing about Women’s history, literature, and media.
 When she’s not perfecting her pie crust she’s exploring her affinity for alliteration.